RaedOkal/Income-statement/README.md

-# income-statement
+££ Case study
-Case study building an income statement with exce
+building an income statement with exce